 Purpose Specify the requirements for declaring and/or labelling arable crops other than soya that are produced, traded and certified in full compliance with the Europe Soya principles and requirements.
 The requirements cover the entire value chain from the farmer producing the arable crops to the final product.
 This Annex can be considered as an additional module to the Europe Soya Guidelines.
-Definition Europe Soya multi-crop: unprocessed or processed arable crops other than soya that are produced, traded and certified in full compliance with the Europe Soya principles and requirements; product consisting of or containing such arable crops Europe Soya principles and requirements: all requirements of the Europe Soya Guidelines including Annex 06 Europe Soya produce: Europe Soya soya beans, Europe Soya soya products or products consisting of or containing Europe Soya soya beans Outline 1 Requirements Status Version 01: released by the Board on 23 June 2022
+Definition Europe Soya certified arable crops other than soya: unprocessed or processed arable crops other than soya that are produced, traded and certified in full compliance with the Europe Soya principles and requirements; product consisting of or containing such arable crops Europe Soya principles and requirements: all requirements of the Europe Soya Guidelines including Annex 06 Outline 1 Requirements Status Version 02: released by the Board on 29 November 2023